amycjack/amycjack.github.io/_pages/portfolio.md

 </div>
 <p><br>

-### TidyTuesday
+## TidyTuesday ##
-TidyTuesday is a weekly data challenge aimed at the R community.
+</center>TidyTuesday is a weekly data challenge aimed at the R community.
 Every week a new dataset is posted alongside a chart or article related to that dataset, and ask participants explore the data.
 <p>
 Below is a selection of my contributions to the #TidyTuesday challenge.
 All contributions and the code used to generate them can be found on GitHub.